SymfonyCasts/symfony-ux/sfcasts/turbo/transitions.md

 body to actually be rendered for at least a single frame with the turbo loading class so that its opacity can be set to point to, to start if we removed it immediately by just popping this line right here.
 Okay.
 The element would actually start at full pack opacity with no transition.
-So that's why we have this request animation frame function here.
+So that's why we have this `requestAnimationFrame()` function here.
 That's a built in browser function that says, Hey, once you do render the next frame, please call my function.
 That allows the element to be rendered for one frame with the low capacity.
 And then we removed the class to force it, to